Hi,

 I’m Ms. Amber

-Sol Rites was created from a lifetime of experiences in education, creativity, and care, rooted in a deep commitment to nurturing children and supporting families through meaningful, connected learning.
+Hi!
+I’m Ms. Amber, the founder of Sol Rites Schoolhouse.
+This vision was inspired by a lifetime of experiences in education, arts, nature studies, and service, rooted in a deep commitment to nurturing children and supporting families through meaningful, connected learning.

-I had the privilege of attending a Montessori school as a child and never forgot the calm, connected, and joyful environment that allowed me to feel safe and truly learn.
+I had the privilege of attending a Montessori school as a child and never forgot the calm, connected, and joyful environment that allowed me to trust in my teachers and truly learn.

 I went on to earn my second-degree black belt in Taekwondo as a teen and became an instructor for our school’s “Little Dragons” program.

-I attended the Charleston Arts School, where I trained intensively in music theory, improv, and performing arts.
+I attended the Charleston School of the Arts, where I trained intensively in music theory, improv, and performing arts.

 After moving to Tennessee to pursue music, I discovered a deep sense of fulfillment working as an organic farming intern at Allenbrooke Farms in Spring Hill, where I spent four years learning the natural cycles of the land.

-During that time, I was also invited into the home of a wonderful family with three children, grades 5th–12th, to serve as their private, live-in homeschool teacher on a 100+ acre farm filled with forests, creeks, gardens, chickens, and horses.
+During that time, I was also hired to serve a family with three children (grades 5th-12th) as their private, live-in homeschool teacher on a 100+ acre farm filled with forests, creeks, gardens, chickens, and horses.

-I also developed curricula for a Martial Arts and a Music & Movement program that I was hired to instruct at Lifetime Fitness in Franklin, Tennessee.
+I also developed a curriculum for a Martial Arts and a Music & Movement program that I instructed at Lifetime Fitness in Franklin, Tennessee.

 When I became a mother, I knew I wanted to continue this legacy: educating children from a foundation rooted in the beauty and wonder of life and the world around them.